apache/mesos/docs/operator-http-api.md

 ### FRAMEWORK_UPDATED

-Sent whenever a framework re-registers with the master upon a disconnection (network error) or upon a master failover.
+Sent whenever a framework reregisters with the master upon a disconnection (network error) or upon a master failover.

 ```
 FRAMEWORK_UPDATED Event (JSON)